iadak/remote_access/Evaluation.md

     This is good for addressing comments that may need large changes.
 However, for a minor comment some way of allowing online edits would be good (with auditing capability).
   * How do we revert changes (without prompting)?
   * Can't select models like local IDE based development.
   * Is there a way to invoke Codex from GitHub code brower directly?
+E.g. While browsing the code I would like to make improvements / edits in the code using Codex.
+What's the recommended way to start a Codex Workflow or is it that Codex is not meant for such use cases?

 ### General experience about prompt response
 * Pros